maria-antoniak/fight-harassment-in-research/README.md

 - Proceed slowly and cautiously with all reporting processes (e.g., Title IX, HR).
 Consider going through an official reporting process (e.g., Title IX) only if you have the energy and strength for a fight.
 The advantage is that there will at least be some kind of official report and evidence, removing deniability for the university if more problems happen.
 But there are many downsides (see above).
 Importantly, your harasser might have access to anything you say.

-- Other options often include: community groups (e.g., women’s resource centers, student organizations), community and university police, going public (Twitter, news outlets) with your accusations or asking someone with more power to relay your accusations publicly.
+- Other options often include: community groups (e.g., women’s resource centers, student organizations), community and university police, going public (social media, news outlets) with your experience or asking someone with more power to relay your experience publicly.

 - Unfortunately, the process of seeking support can itself take a toll on your mental health.
 Don’t discount this.
 Lean on your support network.
 Seek mental health support or ask your supporters to help you find mental health support.